its-devs99/its-devs99/README.md

 ## 🚀 About Me

 I'm a results-driven IT professional with over 5 years of experience in building scalable software solutions and managing complex projects within Agile frameworks.
-Currently pursuing my Master of Business Administration in IT at IU International University of Applied Sciences in Berlin, I combine technical expertise with business acumen to deliver innovative solutions.
+Currently pursuing my Master of Business Administration in IT in Berlin, I combine technical expertise with business acumen to deliver innovative solutions.

 - 📍 Based in Berlin, Germany
 - 🎓 MBA in IT (Current) | Bachelor of Commerce